How Much Does Dental Bookkeeping Cost in 2026?

 What's the difference between a dental bookkeeper and a general bookkeeper?

-A dental-specific bookkeeper understands production vs. collections, tracks dental industry KPIs (overhead by category, collection rate, production per provider), and categorizes expenses against ADCPA benchmarks.
-A general bookkeeper categorizes transactions and produces financial statements but typically doesn’t have dental-specific context.
+A dental-specific bookkeeper understands production vs. collections, tracks dental KPIs (overhead by category, collection rate, production per provider), and categorizes expenses against ADCPA benchmarks.
+A general bookkeeper categorizes transactions and produces financial statements but usually does not have dental-specific context.

 Should my dental bookkeeper also do my taxes?